nus-cs2113-AY2425S1/tp/docs/team/louisjoety.md

 ## 3. Enhancements implemented:

 ### a.
 Command | Check Information Command | Personal Tracker Command
-* Abstract parent classes to allow child classes to be implemented through over-riding methods
+* Abstract parent classes to allow child classes to be implemented through over-riding
 * This is essential for ease of debugging and task allocation

 ### b.
 Obtain Contacts Command | School Contact Validator